 Winter brings with it a picturesque landscape with blankets of white snow and a frosty chill in the air.
 On the downside, it can make your home air extremely dry.
-When the temperature takes a dip during wintertime, so do the humidity levels.
-Moreover, when you turn on the heating system, it further dries out the air in your home.
+When the temperature dips during wintertime, so do the humidity levels.
+Moreover, turning on the heating system further dries out the air in your home.

 Dry winter air can be more than just a nuisance; it can cause health issues and pose damage to your home.
 It can lead to worsening of allergies, dry skin, nose bleeds, trouble breathing, and cracked furniture.